 Who Should Attend?

-Professionals involved in site investigation, characterization and remediation; those who want to remain current in the latest innovative technologies; and industry and legal decision makers who need current information to make informed decisions.
+This class is well-suited for professionals involved in site investigation, characterization, and remediation; those who want to remain current in the latest innovative technologies; and industry and legal decision makers who need current information to make informed decisions.

 Additional invited instructors include: